samim23/polymath/README.md

 **Use-case example:** With Polymath you can very easily grab a beat from a Funkadelic tune, grab a bassline from an Tito Puente tune, grab fitting horns from a Fela Kuti tune and mash them together in your DAW.

-**Use-case example:** With Polymath you can take a Funkadelic tune and find tunes in the library that are related (key, etc.).
-By doing this in a continuous loop, it is very easy to create a smooth 1h DJ Set.
+**Use-case example:** With Polymath you can take any tune and find tunes in the library that are related (key, etc.).
+It can do it in a continuous loop, making it easy to create a smooth 1h DJ Set.

 ## How does it work?
 - Music Source Separation is performed with the [Demucs](https://github.com/facebookresearch/demucs) neural network